hoxxep/portable-hash/README.md

 Introducing `PortableHash` and `PortableHasher`: a set of traits for portable and stable hashing across different platforms and compiler versions.
 Stable, portable hashing made easy!
 This crate does not offer a hasher implementation, but provides the traits and macros to link data types implementing `PortableHash` with hashers implementing `PortableHasher`.

-**Sponsored by [Upon](https://uponvault.com)**, inheritance vaults for your digital life – ensuring your family can access your devices, accounts, and assets when the unexpected happens.
+**Sponsored by [Upon](https://uponvault.com?utm_source=github&utm_campaign=portable-hash)**, inheritance vaults for your digital life.
+Ensure your family can access your devices, accounts, and assets when the unexpected happens.

 ## Using PortableHash